Dananji-Siriwardana/SL-Voyager/README.md

 2. Enter your preferences, such as:
    - Budget range
    - Number of guests
    - Proximity to attractions or areas of interest
+   - Preffered amenities
 3. View tailored results and make informed choices.

 ---